 This may seem like a silly thing but using an inexpensive makeup brush makes applying the sunscreen so much easier!
 I bought this one from amazon and use it not only for our youngest but also our older kids and myself!

-One of the most important things you definitely need to have at the beach is a swim diaper!
+One of the most important things you definitely need to have at the beach is swim diapers!
 You can choose either disposable swim diapers or reusable swim diapers depending on your personal preference.

 We used disposable since we don’t go to the beach all that often but if you are a frequent beach goer, a reusable one may the best option for you!

-Having a sun hat is another good idea to bring for a bit more sun protection especially if you’re little one is mobile and can walk out from underneath a tent or other shady spot you have for them.
+Having a sun hat is another good idea to bring for a bit more sun protection.
+Most babies’ hair is so fine, it doesn’t do much to block the sun rays.
+A hat is especially necessary if your little one is mobile and can walk out from underneath a tent or other shady spot you have for them.